Regex / String Methods

 regexp.lastIndex = 5; // search exactly at position 5

-Explain the function and syntax of the regexp.test() method?
+Can you explain the function of the regexp.test() method?

 View Answer: